Posts

 Image

-Believe it or not, it's that time of year again.
-Time to make sure the kids have their asthma medications for school.
-Be sure and check the expiration dates on their inhaler.
+It's the middle of summer, but I'm still thinking about Back To School Time again.
+Time to make sure the kids have their asthma inhalers for school.
+I check the expiration dates on their inhaler to see if they have enough albuterol for the school year.
 I just found out daughter Kitty's inhaler had expired.
-But is it legal for kids to carry their inhaler at school?
+People ask me if it's legal for kids to carry their inhaler at school?
 Don't all schools have a Zero Tolerance when it comes to "drugs" in schools?
-In the United States, it is legal in EVERY state for kids with asthma to carry their inhaler with them at all times.
+In the U.S, it's legal in EVERY state for kids with asthma to self carry their inhaler.
 HOWEVER-you must fill out a special form at the beginning of every school year.
-In our state, there is a form on the Utah Asthma Program website.
-It's called "Self Administration Form."
-That means your child can use their inhaler by themselves.
-There are different versions of this form.
-To see the form our state uses, click here.
-The doctor fills it out and you and the doctor both sign it.
-Then you give a copy to the school nurse.
-That gives them permission to c
+In our state, there is a form called the "Self Administration Form."
+That means your child knows their asthma triggers, can recognize the symptoms of an asthma attack, and use their inhaler by themselves.
+There are different versions of this form, American Lung Association usually has the latest form on their website....

 Image